-In 2016 there will be two large Christmas markets: the Scottish Market and the European Market, selling everything from jewellery to Scottish craft beer.
-There will also be two ice rinks, rides, Santa land, an ice wall and a Christmas tree maze.
+In 2017 there will be two large Christmas markets: the Scottish Market and the European Market, selling everything from jewellery to Scottish craft beer.
+There will also be an ice rink, rides, Santa land, an ice wall, and a Christmas tree maze.
 Everyone should be able to find themselves a wee treat at this excellent festival!

 Photo credit: Ewan McIntoch

 7. Christmas lights in Prague

 Prague is impressive even when it’s not decorated with lights, but if you happen to be there during the winter holidays, you’re lucky.
 Prague celebrates this wonderful time of year with big markets on the Old Town Square and Wenceslas Square, but there are also smaller ones dotted around the city.